English ivy

 About This Species

-English ivy is commonly planted to provide quick cover for walls and buildings, and as ground cover in commercial landscapes.
-Unfortunately, it quickly forms a dense mat that suppresses native plants.
+English ivy (European ivy, Common ivy) was commonly planted to provide quick cover for walls and buildings, and as ground cover in commercial landscapes.
+It was intentionally introduced from it’s native range of Europe.
+It has since spread throughout rainforest understories where it can grow as a dense mat that suppresses native plants or climbing up trees, reducing their lifespan and leaving them more susceptible to wind damage.
 English ivy grows rapidly and needs very little light or water once it has established, and even grows during the winter.
+It reproduces through seed and vegetatively and its berries are preferred and spread by birds.
+There is another ivy species present in British Columbia that is difficult to distinguish from English ivy, Atlantic ivy (Helix hibernica).

 How to Identify